 - National Collaborating Centre for the Determinants of Health (NCCDH)

-- National Collaborating Centre for Aboriginal Health (NCCAH)
+- National Collaborating Centre for Indigenous Health (NCCIH)

 - Synthesize, translate, and exchange knowledge for environmental health practitioners and policy-makers.